PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/BlockA_Recap.md

 [Go to codecademy](https://www.codecademy.com/learn/learn-statistics-with-r) and log in with your BUAS credential.
 The course will reinforce the core data science learning objectives for this block.
 **The course on hypothesis testing is not part of our year 1 curriculum** so I wouldn't do that one just yet.
 We'll go into that in year 2.

+## The end!
+Tomorrow we will have some time to work on the conference poster and then at 13:00 you'll have the poster demonstration.
+This is a formative assessment on your conference poster meaning that you are given a chance to collect feedback and reflect: you are not assessed for a grade, that takes place in week 9.

 ## Questions or issues?
 In case you have any questions, please first ask your peers or send us a message on teams instead!